radio-aktywne/app-emicast/docs/docs/01-Index.md

 title: Index
 ---

-# emicast app
+# emicast

-Icecast broadcasting ❄️
+Broadcast Icecast transmitting ❄️

 ## 💡 About

-`emicast` is an [`Icecast`](https://icecast.org) server that you can send audio to and have it broadcasted to multiple listeners.
+`emicast` is an [`Icecast`](https://icecast.org) service that you can send audio to and have it transmitted to multiple listeners.